SthephanShinkufag/atomboard/README.md

 Migrating
 ------------

-TinyIB includes a database migration tool, which currently only supports migrating from flat file mode to MySQL.
+atomboard includes a database migration tool, which currently only supports migrating from flat file mode to MySQL.
 While the migration is in progress, visitors will not be able to create or delete posts.

  1. Edit `settings.php`: